Transcript of discussion

 Some of these stories are frivolous.
 I don’t think they’re true, but he’s gonna obviously deny that, but he uses these stories to continue to push a narrative.

 Chuck Corra: And it tells a good story, right?
-A real juicy story about this is people who aren’t working hard, but what it ignores is the other people working at that tile distribution company that we’re working on.
+A real juicy story about this is people who aren’t working hard, but what it ignores is the other people working at that tile distribution company that we’re working on it.

-It.
-Doesn’t talk about them, including allegedly himself.
+It doesn’t talk about them, including allegedly himself.
 So we’ve talked about yourself.
 Hey, it’s also hilarious because instead of focusing on.
 This guy, you know what?
-He could have focused on the guy who owns the business, who created as a good business Annapolis.
-Yup.
+He could have focused on the guy who owns the business, who created a good business in Appalachia.
 But he didn’t.
-He chose to focus on the negative because JD Vance, as you read the book, you’ll know, is the negative guy?
+He chose to focus on the negative because JD Vance, as you read the book, you’ll know, is a negative guy.

 But when you actually start getting into his example, he just talks about the people from there, which says, John, he described it as a place where quote and these are direct quotes, by the way, quote, nobody’s interested in holding down a job.
 One example that he draws from is walking through a neighborhood, I think with his uncle.